Maanasa64/Unpacking-Nutrition/README.md

 We use 2 datasets in our investigation:

 1. `recipe` has `83782 rows × 12 columns`:
-The first dataset, `recipe`, contains 83782 rows, indicating 83782 unique recipes, with 10 columns recording the following information:

 | Column             | Description                                                                                                                                                                                       |
 | :----------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |